 The Treens were the main antagonists of the British sci fi comic Dan Dare.

-They came from Venus.
-They had evolved on the other side of planet, away from where their human like neighbours the Therons evolved.
+They originally came from Venus and had evolved on the other side of planet away from their human like neighbours the Therons.
 The Treens evolved from Reptiles and lived among gigantic Dinosaur like creatures.

 They were shown to be highly aggressive and vicious and primitive compared to the Therons.
-When their neighbours first came to them in peace, the Treens attacked the Therons and slaughtered them.
-Taking their technology from themselves they cannibalised it and became highly advanced creatures.
-They later tried to conquer earth but the Therons intervened.
-Though Atlantis was destroyed as a result.
+When their neighbours first came to them in peace, the Treens attacked the Therons and slaughtered them, taking the Therons technology for themselves, they cannibalised it and became highly advanced creatures.
+They later tried to conquer earth but the Therons intervened, though Atlantis was destroyed as a result.